 A real life episode is especially illuminating of how this can play out.
-In 1998, after Waste Management had acquired Eastern Environmental, a major regional waste hauler in the Northeast, the company thought it had attained control of that market and jacked up tip fees by an average of 89% in vulnerable areas.
+In 1998, after Waste Management had acquired Eastern Environmental, a major regional waste hauler in the Northeast, the company thought it had attained control of that market and raised tip fees by an average of 89% in vulnerable areas.
 Although it turned out that the company's perception of market control was premature in that particular instance, the graph illustrates that an across-the-board 89% tip fee increase converts into a 370% updraft in profits.
-That kind of windfall can be expected to dampen the recycling enthusiasm of anyone who occupies the executive suites in Houston or Scottsdale.
-They are hardly likely to want to divert more waste flows from their landfills that generate premium profits merely because recycling might advance the broader public good.
-That is not meant to be critical or judgmental.
-It is just the facts about how our economy operates.
+Beneficiaries are hardly likely to want to divert more waste flows from their landfills

-Only two threats to the coming endgame keep the consolidators on the edge of their seats.
-One is the possibility of antitrust enforcement.
-However, preoccupied with their gargantuan cases against
+Only two threats keep consolidators on the edge of their seats.
+One is the possibility of antitrust enforcement--not currently high on the Justice Department and Federal Trade Commission list of commitments independent recycling.